The Top 5 Five Most Award-Winning Pizza Restaurants in Atlanta

 October 29, 2015

-Antico has more than made a name for itself since opening on the Westside in 2009— named the best pizzeria in the state by Huffington Post, number one on Eater’s Most Iconic Atlanta Pizzerias and the number one reader’s choice for Best Pizza by Atlanta Magazine, among other accolades, it’s even set to open a third location at the new Atlanta Braves stadium.
-Serving up authentic Neapolitan-style pizza, Antico has many of its ingredients imported directly from Italy, like Tutto Calabria Peppers, Double Zero Flour from Naples, San Marzano DOP Tomatoes from Sarno Valley, Coreccelli Olive Oil from Naples and Pietro and 500 kg every week of Mozzarella di Bufala DOP from Caserta.
+Antico has more than made a name for itself since opening on the Westside in 2009— named the best pizzeria in the state by Huffington Post, number one on Eater’s Most Iconic Atlanta Pizzerias, and the number one reader’s choice for Best Pizza by Atlanta magazine, among other accolades.
+Serving up authentic Neapolitan-style pizza, Antico has many of its ingredients imported directly from Italy, like Tutto Calabria Peppers, Double Zero Flour from Naples, San Marzano DOP Tomatoes from Sarno Valley, Coreccelli Olive Oil from Naples and Pietro, and 500 kg every week of Mozzarella di Bufala DOP from Caserta.
 Their signature pie is the San Gennaro and features spicy fennel sausage, creamy mozzarella and charred sweet red peppers.
 Don’t forget to BYOB.

-The Old Fourth Ward’s new favorite pizza joint only opened in January 2015, but has already garnered plenty of attention for its traditional and made-from-scratch pies.
+This pizza joint from Anthony Spina, who grew up working in the New Jersey pizza business, opened in January 2015 and immediately garnered plenty of attention for its traditional and made-from-scratch pies.
 In fact, they took home the gold medal in Creative Loafing’s Ultimate Pizza Smackdown.
-Anthony Spina, who grew up working in the New Jersey pizza business, brought his handcrafted pizzas to Atlanta with mouthwateringly good results.
-Their signature, The Grandma Pie, is a recipe Spina feels he reinvented: a thin-crusted beauty with mozzarella, extra-virgin olive oil, fresh basil, garlic and marinara.
+While the restaurant eventually moved from its Old Fourth Ward digs to Duluth, their signature, The Grandma Pie-a thin-crusted beauty with mozzarella, extra-virgin olive oil, fresh basil, garlic, and marinara-is worth the drive OTP.
 The 12-slice pie may be simple, but it’s so delicious it even makes up nearly 60 percent of the restaurant’s total sales.

 Described by Bon Appetit as what “could be the most delicious pizza in America,” Jeff Varasano’s eponymous pizzeria opened in March 2009.
 Since then, it has gained an amazing international following online, as Jeff shares his signature pizza recipe on his website.
 The house special is “Nana’s” pie with mozzarella, tomato sauce, and a blend of “secret” herbs, best topped with sweet roasted red peppers.